biobakery/metawibele/README.md

 * Customize your configurations in `metawibele.cfg` before running MetaWIBELE:

-	Setting the path of dependent databases is the most important to pay attention to and is required for customizing, and most of other sections can leave as defaults.
+	The path of the dependent databases is **required** for customization.
+Most of other sections can be left as defaults.

 	* Customize the path of dependent databases (**required**):